GiovanniPasserello/SHGP/README.md

 # SHGP

 SHGP is a GPflow-based software package for Sparse Heteroscedastic Gaussian Processes.
-It was developed as an accompaniment to my final-year master's thesis at Imperial College London - 'Heteroscedastic Inducing Point Selection for Gaussian Process Classification'.
+It was developed as an accompaniment to my final-year master's thesis at Imperial College London - 'Heteroscedastic Inducing Point Selection for Sparse Gaussian Process Classification'.
 The focus of this thesis is to compute an SGPR-style model for Gaussian process classification, in which gradient-based optimisation of the variational distribution over inducing points is not required.
 Further to this, we propose a method for the superior selection of inducing points for Gaussian process classification.

 ### Contributions